onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 * Input: state `m`, region `r`.
 * Output: a nonnegative scalar summarizing effective metabolic cost or activity for that region over the relevant time window.

-All these observables are assumed to be well-defined and finite for states in a regular subset `M_reg` defined below.
+All these observables are assumed to be well defined and finite for states in the regular subset `M_reg` defined in Section 3.5.

 ### 3.3 Mismatch measures and finite libraries

 We define three mismatch measures, each based on a fixed finite library of reference patterns and scales.
-These libraries are fixed once and reused across all experiments.
+These libraries are fixed once at the level of this Q089 entry and reused across all experiments.
+They are **not** tuned after examining individual datasets.

-1. Error-balance mismatch
+1. Error balance mismatch

 Let `L_ref_err` be a finite library of **predictive-coding-consistent error patterns**, specifying expected relationships between `E_level` and `R_level` across levels and regions when predictive coding holds approximately.